cklutzke/StaticTGC/README.md

 TODO List --------------------------

-Watch for errors adding items to cart.
-(Aiming Shooter)

-Allow a customer to complete a purchase.

-Display a count of cart items in all views.
+Display a cart icon with count of contents in a card, with full cart contents displayed as a popover.

 Create an appropriate landing page.

 Resize and rearrange components sensibly for different screen sizes.

+Allow a customer to complete a purchase.

 Enable various account operations: create account, view receipts, etc.